 The introduction of IRS has allowed FRSs to record additional granularity and data on victims at operational incidents.
-Within the last nine years, injuries at fires have reduced by 25%, with the number of people receiving first aid and precautionary checks reducing by 35%.
-Last year, there were 72 injuries resulting from fire, with 38% requiring a hospital visit.
-Last year also saw zero fatalities in fires, the first year this has happened since IRS was introduced.
+Within the last ten years, injuries at fires have reduced by 43%, with the number of people receiving first aid and precautionary checks reducing by 54%.
+Last year, there were 55 injuries resulting from fire, with 41% requiring a hospital visit.
+Unfortunately, last year saw two fatalities in fires.

-A large rise in the recording of victims from special service incidents has been witnessed over the previous nine years.
-Recordings of injuries have risen by 43%, with fatalities rising by 60%.
+A large rise in the recording of victims from special service incidents has been witnessed over the previous ten years.
+Recordings of injuries have risen by 57%, with fatalities rising by 40%.
 While many of these have occurred in RTCs, many of them have been recorded as a result of providing support or assistance to other agencies, mainly in affecting entry to domestic premises.

 The additional granularity and data recorded on victims as a result of the introduction of IRS has enabled greater analysis and insight to be obtained.
 This has led to the introduction of more tailored and targeted campaigns and initiatives through data-led decision making.
-SWVs now place additional focus on kitchen safety as 54% of accidental house fires started in the kitchen last year, in addition to emphasis being placed on people tackling fires themselves.
+SWVs now place additional focus on kitchen safety as 49% of accidental house fires started in the kitchen last year, in addition to emphasis being placed on people tackling fires themselves.
 Our data shows that a large proportion of fire injuries occur as a result of this.

 New developments in reporting technology have also provided greater insight into victims of RTCs.
 Data from the police, who attend most RTCs, is now widely available and accessible to the relevant teams, as well as analysis and insight reports provided by the Tyne and Wear Road Traffic and Accident Data Unit.

-Figure 4

-All injuries and fatalities attended by CDDFRS
+Figure 4 All injuries and fatalities attended by CDDFRS (Source: IRS)

-(Source: IRS)